federicoVisi/GIMLeT/README.md

 A set of Max patches for gesture analysis, interactive machine learning, and gesture-sound interaction design.
 GIMLeT features a modular design that allows to easily share meaningfully structured data between several gesture tracking devices, machine learning, and sound synthesis modules.

+NOTE: the PoseNet implementation used in this package is now deprecated and therefore is likely not going to work.
+I don't think Il will have time to fix that in the foreseeable future and therefore anyone's contrubution is welcome, see [this issue](https://github.com/federicoVisi/GIMLeT/issues/11).

 ## Installation
 ### Install the required packages
 1. Download the odot package .zip file: https://github.com/CNMAT/CNMAT-odot/releases/download/1.3.0/odot-Max-1.3.0.zip